 According to injuryfacts.nsc.org, the leading causes of death in the US in 2017 were as follows: heart disease: 1 in 6, cancer: 1 in 7, chronic lower respiratory disease: 1 in 27, suicide: 1 in 88, opioid overdose: 1 in 96, motor vehicle crash: 1 in 103.
 However, according to the Wisconsin Department of Health Services, unintentional injury was the leading cause of death for people between the ages of 1 and 44:

-48 percent of Wisconsin car accident deaths were concentrated in 10 counties:
+Out of 72 counties, 43 percent of 2020 Wisconsin car accident deaths occurred in 8 counties:

 Wisconsin car and motorcycle accidents

 Attorney’s note: Do not sign ANYTHING from the insurance company before talking to a lawyer if a loved one has suffered car accident fatalities or injuries.
 If your case isn’t prepared to go to trial, you get less compensation.
 Warshafsky employs attorneys who used to work for insurance companies, so we know that IS how they operate.
 Warshafsky car accident lawyers and motorcycle accident attorneys have recovered millions of dollars for victims and families.
 No fee until you win.
 Free consultations.